 has worked as a book binder and a lounge singer; she has also worked as a graveyard answering service operator and a cataloger of smuggled Columbian artifacts.
 Her last real job was as a computer tech for Enron; however, that didn’t end well, so she started from scratch and slowly began to rekindle her complicated relationship with writing.
 She received her MFA in poetry from the Helen Zell Writers’ Program at the University of Michigan where she was also awarded a Zell postgraduate Fellowship.
 She lives in Louisiana where she can be found not only working in her garden, but also working on her second collection of poems, There Is Chaos in Here.

 Alexandra Tselios, Australian Rep

 is our go-to girl down unda.
 If you live in Australia and you want our books, contact her.
 If you’re looking to be her latest stalker, queue up, suckers, because the line is long.
 But, be forewarned, she likes to kick ass indiscriminately and will fuck you up.
-Alexandra is an accomplished publisher, founding and editing the Pardon Punx zine and The Big Smoke Australia.
+Alexandra is an accomplished publisher, founding and editing the Pardon Punx zine, the CEO of Tselios Media Group, and Publisher of The Big Smoke.